By Paul Taylor

 the diagram below, notice the bulge area.
 This is where stem cells are

 produced.
-And these stem cells must migrate down from here to the dermal
+And it's been suggested that, during anagen, these stem cells must migrate down from here (red arrow) to the dermal

 How then, do the stem cells get down from the bulge area to the dermal papilla?

 In the diagram, you can see that the sebaceous gland lies immediately above the bulge.
 So, does sebum from the sebaceous gland help stem cells migrate down to the dermal papilla?

 It does sound a bit unlikely that stem cells could somehow "piggyback" ride the sebum like this as it flows down to the dermal papilla.